taishi-i/awesome-ChatGPT-repositories/README.md

  * [langchain-chatbot](https://github.com/shashankdeshpande/langchain-chatbot) - Examples of chatbot implementations with Langchain and Streamlit
  * [OpsPilot](https://github.com/weops-lab/opspilot) - OpsPilot is an open source intelligent operation and maintenance assistant based on deep learning and LLM technology developed by the WeOps team.
 OpsPilot是WeOps团队开源的一个基于深度学习与LLM技术的智能运维助理
  * [whatsapp-ai-bot](https://github.com/zain-ul-din/whatsapp-ai-bot) - This is a WhatsApp AI bot that uses various AI models, including Gemini, GPT, DALL-E, Flux and StabilityAI, to generate responses to user input.
+ * [AI-in-a-Box](https://github.com/azure/ai-in-a-box) - AI-in-a-Box leverages the expertise of Microsoft across the globe to develop and provide AI and ML solutions to the technical community.
+Our intent is to present a curated collection of solution accelerators that can help engineers establish their AI/ML environments and solutions rapidly and with minimal friction.
+ * [Starmoon](https://github.com/starmoonai/starmoon) - An open source voice-enabled, compact, empathic AI hardware + software 🤖 framework for companionship, entertainment, education, pediatric care, IoT robotics applications, AI-enhanced robotics application services, research, and DIY robotics kit development using Python, NextJs, Arduino, ESP32, LLMs (GPT), STT, TTS, Emotion Analysis, AI agent

 ## Browser-extensions